The Parks, Recreation and Tourism Management (PRTM) Blog

 My decision to pursue a PhD grew directly out of my time working as a National Park Ranger.
 Being inside the agency every day gave me a close view of how organizational culture, leadership, and informal practices shape employee experiences.
 I saw highly dedicated and talented staff who cared deeply about the mission but were often navigating limited support, unclear promotion pathways, and inequities that affected morale and retention.
 Those experiences made me want to move beyond observation and actually research what was happening within the organization.

-How did serving as a Recreational Policy Instructor of Record shape your approach to leadership and policy?
+How did serving as a Recreational Policy Instructor of Record shape your leadership?

 Teaching recreation policy required constantly connecting theory to real-world practice.
 Rather than treating policy as abstract, I focused on how legislation and governance structures affect access, employee working conditions, and community outcomes.
 That experience reinforced that policy is only effective when it is implemented thoughtfully and communicated clearly to the public.
 It shaped how I approach leadership today by prioritizing transparency, stakeholder engagement, and practical application over purely theoretical solutions.